 Figure 10.
-The clinical features of Family 4 (p.G167S).
-The fundus appearance of F4-III-1 from F4 shows large confluent areas of chorioretinal atrophy (A); AF images with speckled points of hypo-AF in the posterior pole and mid-periphery (B); SD-OCT shows areas of outer retinal atrophy (C).
-The fundus images obtained from show whitish stippling over the posterior pole (D)speckled points of hypo- and hyper-AF in the posterior pole and mid-periphery are seen in her AF (E).
-The fundus features show yellow triradiate flecks in the posterior pole (F); AF images show scarce speckled hyper- and hypo-AF at the posterior pole and mid-periphery (); and disruption of the ellipsoid and interdigitation zones of the foveal region ().
+The clinical features of Family 4 (p.Gly167Ser).
+The fundus appearance of F4-III-1 from F4-III-1 shows large confluent areas of chorioretinal atrophy and pigment clumps in mid periphery (A); AF images with large area of hypoautofluorescence and speckled points of hypo-AF in the posterior pole and mid-periphery (B); SD-OCT shows areas of outer retinal atrophy (yellow brace) (C).
+The fundus images obtained from F4-IV-1 show whitish stippling over the posterior pole (D), and speckled points of hypo- and hyper-AF in the posterior pole and mid-periphery are seen in her AF (E).
+The fundus features from F4-IV-2 show yellow triradiate flecks in the posterior pole (F); AF images show scarce speckled hyper- and hypo-AF at the posterior pole and mid-periphery (G); and SD-OCT images show disruption of the ellipsoid and interdigitation zones of the yuxtafoveal region (yellow arrows); and foveal hipertransmisibility to the choroid (yellow brace) (H).

 We also present four different branches of Family 5 (Figure 11).
 Members of this large family had a common ancestor in a small valley in the northern Spanish region of Cantabria.
-The first branch (Family 5) includes three siblings aged 59, 58, and 42 years and their 53-year-old paternal cousin who all presented with CACD (Figure 12).
-The second branch (Family 5) was comprised of a man, his mother, and two maternal male and female cousins.
-They all presented with ECA that was more aggressive the younger the age of symptom onset the older the age.
+The first branch (Family 5a) includes three siblings aged 59, 58, and 42 years and their 53-year-old paternal cousin who all presented with CACD (Figure 12).
+The second branch (Family 5b) was comprised of a man, his mother, and two maternal male (F5b-IV-1) and female (F5b-IV-2) cousins.
+They all presented with ECA that was more aggressive the younger the age of symptom onset, and more aggressive the older the age of each patient.
 The exception was a 31-year-old female cousin who presented with clinical features of CACD (Figure 13) and a central scotoma (Figure 5) but still had well-preserved vision.
-The third branch (Family 5) included an 18-year-old woman, her mother, and the mother’s maternal great aunt.
+The third branch (Family 5c) included an 18-year-old woman, her mother, and the mother’s maternal great aunt (F5c-IV-4).
 The 18-year-old and her mother had central visual loss and very small shiny whitish dots in the mid-periphery, with a subnormal scotopic ffERG and flat photopic ffERG.
 The great aunt primarily had macular atrophy that was more compatible with CACD (Figure 14).
-Finally, we present a 45-year-old man (F5) with ECA, who reported night blindness and had an abolished scotopic ffERG with a subnormal photopic ffERG.
+Finally, we present a 45-year-old man (F5d-IV-1) with ECA, who reported night blindness and had an abolished scotopic ffERG with a subnormal photopic ffERG.